UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

         formatted_string = super().__str__()
         return formatted_string
 ```
 2. Before the override for the string method, add in the data fields that your command response will contain.
 Note, we do add a type hint since this is specifically a dataclass.
+Note, these type hints are python types, not types define by `ctypes`.
 For example, `CMD_RTC_SYNC` will send a response that contains the unixtime of the board when the command was sent.
 Make sure to update the docstring as seen in the code snippet below:
 ```python
 @dataclass
 class CmdRtcSyncRes(CmdRes):